kusterlab/enrichment-server/README.md

 ## Usage

-The Enrichment Server is currently running here: https://enrichment.kusterlab.org/main_enrichment-server/ The currently implemented services are described below.
+The Enrichment Server is currently running here: https://enrichment.kusterlab.org/main_enrichment-server/
+The currently implemented services are described below.
+All services work with _Homo sapiens_ data.
+Most services additionally work with _Mus musculus_ data (this depends on the availability of an annotation database for the respective algorithm).
+The organism can be specified using the parameter `organism` (use `'hsa'` for _H. sapiens_ and `'mmu'` for _M. musculus_; if not specified, `'hsa'` is assumed).
 Examples are given using `curl` (https://curl.se/), but you can use any software that can send a POST request, e.g. `httr` if you're using R or `requests` for Python.